 It’s hard to believe, but we have plenty of hot days ahead of us this summer.
 We will have to cope with the hazards of high temperatures, increased traffic, and glare.

 High temperatures take their toll on both the driver and the vehicle.
-And of course summer weather means increased cars on the road, families heading on vacation, and lots of road construction.
+And, of course, summer weather means increased cars on the road, families heading on vacation as well as a lot of road construction.
 The combination of high temperatures, traffic jams, and the sun’s powerful glare can all lead to increased tempers out there.
 Studies have shown summer drivers often suffer from greater fatigue, poor judgment, and poor driving performance.

-How can you keep you and your family safe on the road during these searing days?
+How can you keep you and your family safe on the road during these searing hot days?

 Here are some suggestions from Official Driving School: